iberdinsky-skilld/sdc-addon/README.md

 ## Storybook Example Live

 You can view a [live example of the SDC Addon in Storybook](https://iberdinsky-skilld.github.io/sdc-addon), hosted on GitHub Pages, showcasing components in the `/components` directory of that repository.

+## Features of the Addon

+The SDC Storybook Addon simplifies the integration of Drupal Single Directory Components (SDC) into Storybook, offering several key features:

+- Vite Plugin Integration: Leverages the vite-plugin-twig-drupal plugin to seamlessly load and process Twig templates used in SDC components.
+- Dynamic Path Resolution: Utilizes namespaces to dynamically discover components within your project structure, eliminating the need for manual configuration.
+- Story Generation: Automatically creates stories based on the YAML configurations of your SDC components, streamlining the story creation process.
+- JSON Schema Support: Supports JSON Schema for props and slots, enabling the generation of mock data for missing values and ensuring data consistency.
+- Drupal Behavior Embedding: Allows you to directly embed Drupal behaviors like Drupal.attachBehaviors() into Storybook previews, ensuring components behave similarly to their Drupal counterparts.

 ## Why Choose SDC Storybook Over Alternatives?